allegory-software/allegory-sdk/README.md

   * [purify.js](www/purify.js)         - HTML sanitizer
   * [markdown-it.js](www/markdown-it.js) - Markdown parser

-# Contributing code
+# Contributing

 The SDK is open to contributions for fixing bugs and improving the existing modules.
 We also accept new modules but we take the liberty to chose what to include if we are to take resonsibility for maintaining them.

-Before contributing code to the repo, it might be helpful to read our [Programming Guide](PROGRAMMING.md) which contains:
+Before issuing a pull request, it might be helpful to read our [Programming Guide](PROGRAMMING.md) which contains:

  * The Lua coding style guide,